ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ## Balancing Privacy and Security

 In order to avoid pitting the privacy of Tag Owners not engaged in Unwanted Tracking against the security/safety of Victims, the DULT Protocol must consider and balance the privacy and safety of different users of the Crowdsourced Network.
-Existing attempts to prevent Unwanted Tracking by the Owner(s) of a Tag have been criticized as potentially making it easier to engage in Unwanted Tracking of the Owner(s) of a Tag.
+Existing attempts to prevent Unwanted Tracking (i.e. where an Attacker uses their own Tag to tracks a Victim without their consent) have been criticized as potentially making it easier for an Attacker to track a Victim using the Victim's own Tag.
 However, Eldridge et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that may preserve the privacy of Tag Owners without reducing the efficacy of detecting Unwanted Tracking.

 ### Security against Unwanted Tracking for potential Victims